Modelling optics and laser interferometers

 They key to the successful design and construction of such a laser interferometer, is to ensure that other disturbances, such as environmental noise or technical noise, do not disturb the interferometer signals.
 The individual elements that compose the interferometers, including mirrors, beam splitters, lasers, modulators, various polarising optics, photo detectors and so forth, are individually well described by relatively simple, mostly-classical physics.
 However, a new complexity arises from the special application and combination of these elements which is different from other applications.
 Thus optical design tasks are based on relatively simple mathematics but due to the complexity of the overall system, numerical simulations have to be used.

-More information about the mathematical framework for describing the optical systems can be found in this online review article.
-Expert readers might be interested in this more the 400 pages long `first chapter' on optics in the so-called Virgo Book of Physics by Jean-Yves Vinet.
+More information about the mathematical framework for describing the optical systems can be found in this free review article.